High Precision Event Timer: Comparison to predecessors

 HPET is meant to supplement and replace the 8254 programmable interval timer and the RTC's periodic interrupt function.
 Compared to these older timer circuits, the HPET has higher frequency and wider 64-bit counters (although they can be driven in 32-bit mode).

 The HPET specification does not define the timer frequency, only requiring a minimum of 10 MHz; the actual frequency is provided to the operating system by a hardware register giving the number of femtoseconds per period (with an upper bound of 100000000 fs).
 A popular value is 14.31̅8̅ MHz, 12 times the standard 8254 frequency of 1.1931̅8̅ MHz.

-While 8254 and RTC can be put into an HPET-like one-shot mode, the set-up process is so slow that their one-shot mode is not used in practice for tasks requiring precise scheduling.
+While 8254 and RTC can can be put into an HPET-like one-shot mode, the set-up process is so slow that their one-shot mode is not used in practice for tasks requiring precise scheduling.
 Instead, 8254 and RTC are typically used in periodic mode with a very small time interval.
 For example, if an application needs to perform several short (some milliseconds, perhaps) waits, it is better to have a periodic timer running constantly with a 1 ms period because of the high setup cost of an 8254 or RTC one-shot timer.
 This causes an interrupt at every millisecond even if the application needs to do actual work less frequently.
-With HPET, the extra interrupts can be avoided, because the set-up cost of a HPET one-shot timer is considerably smaller.
+With HPET, the extra interrupts can be avoided, because the set-up cost of an HPET one-shot timer is considerably smaller.